mgibbs1259/vector-victor-rag/README.md

 - [] Chunk text and generate text embeddings
 - [] Put embeddings into a vector database
 - [] Create code for retrieval and generation
-- [] Create an R shiny app to act as a user interface to the RAG implementation
+- [] Create R shiny app to act as a user interface to the RAG implementation
 - [] Test RAG implementation and iterate appropriately

 # R Shiny App